BRaVa-genetics/snakemake_pipeline_for_phasing/README.md

 ## Snakemake pipeline for phasing rare variants with SHAPEIT5

-In brief, to phase rare WES variants (rule-3) we first need to phase array genotypes (rule-2), combined with common WES variants, and use those as scaffold for the rare ones.
-Apart from that, we can select a few trios to phase by Mendelian transmission (rule-4) and thus assess the statistical phasing (rule-5).
-Rule-4 is not necessary but good to have.
-Computationally, the tough ones are 2 and 3.
+In essence, the computational pipeline involves five key rules or steps.
+Initially, rule-1 generates two BCF files per chromosome needed as input to Shapeit5.
+Rule-2 ("phase common"; common refers to AF>0.001) requires the phasing of array genotypes combined with high-freq WES variants to serve as a scaffold for rare variants in rule-3.
+Additionally, the selection of trios facilitates phasing through Mendelian transmission in rule-4, which is needed for the assessment of statistical phasing in rule-5.
+While rules 4 & 5 are optional, they are advantageous to include.
+From a computational standpoint, steps 2 and 3 pose the most significant challenges in the process.

 #### Pipeline overview (rules)
 1. prepare BCF files (common & rare)
 2. phase common for the whole cohort (the scaffold)